 In the introduction, you should narrow down the focus of the problem of you're investigating.

-Let us look at an example of an introduction to illustrate the importance of the research scope.
+Let us look at an example of a problem scope in the introduction to illustrate the importance of the research scope:

 There is a need to develop safer products.
 Biopesticides based on natural antagonists of the fall armyworm could be used.
 In general, these include viruses, bacteria, fungi, mites, nematodes or other insects.
 Insect viruses play an important role because they do not only occur naturally, but are host-specific and pose no danger to humans (Julius Kuhn-Institute).
 Nonetheless, little research on this has been conducted but are fundamentally important to ensure suitable and user-friendly integrated pest management, which urged me to consider this topic for further research.